jdmghk/HNG-taskone/README.md

 Functionality: Creates users, sets up home directories, assigns users to specified groups, generates random passwords, and logs actions.
-Logging: Logs all actions to ```/var/log/user_management.log.``` Password Storage: Stores generated passwords securely in ```/var/secure/user_passwords.txt.``` Detailed Information: For detailed explanation of each step and how to run the script, please refer to the blog [https://hashnode.com/draft/668408e54be983e484791b69] (here)
+Logging: Logs all actions to ```/var/log/user_management.log.``` Password Storage: Stores generated passwords securely in ```/var/secure/user_passwords.txt.``` Detailed Information: For detailed explanation of each step and how to run the script, please refer to the blog <a href="https://hashnode.com/draft/668408e54be983e484791b69">here</a>

 # Execution Steps